SEB-10-Bahrain/seb-installfest-early-2024/ubuntu/README.md

 You may use the same username for both GH & GHE accounts; however, it’s recommended that you distinguish between the two by appending **-ga** to your GH username, for example: **YourGitHubUsername-ga**

-## What's the difference between GH and GHE?
+### What's the difference between GH and GHE?
 Why does this matter?

-It's important to keep in mind that while they are very similar, these are two separate and distinct entities that are fully split and unaware of one another's existence.
+While they are very similar, these are two separate and distinct entities that are fully split and unaware of one another's existence.

-You'll do the vast majority of your contributing in public on GitHub, while your course materials, templates, labs, and more will come from GitHub Enterprise to protect General Assembly intellectual property.
+You'll make all of your public contributions on GitHub, while your course materials, templates, labs, and more will come from GitHub Enterprise to protect General Assembly intellectual property.

-# Git
+## Git

 Ensure you have access to the most recent stable version of Git with this command: